CLINIC POLICIES & PROCEDURES

 Notice of Privacy Practice

-Click HERE on link below to see the University of Delaware Policy on Privacy Practices.
+Click HERE to see the University of Delaware Policy on Privacy Practices.

 The University of Delaware is an equal opportunity/affirmative action employer and Title IX institution.
 The University of Delaware complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 The University of Delaware does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
 For a list of the University’s complete policies, please visit this page.